hellmarbecker/blog/_posts/2021-09-25-multivalue-dimensions-in-apache-druid-part-3.markdown

 categories: blog apache druid imply
 ---

-In which we continue the quest about multi-value handling and try to answer the question: Why are we even doing this?
+In which we continue the quest about multi-value handling and try to answer the question: _Why are we even doing this?_

 This is part 3 of the miniseries about multi-value dimensions in Apache Druid.
 The previous posts can be found here:
 - [part 1](/2021/08/07/multivalue-dimensions-in-apache-druid-part-1/)
 - [part 2](/2021/08/29/multivalue-dimensions-in-apache-druid-part-2/)

+After part 2 of the multi-value series, one reader asked what the difference between the types of handling is and why he would even bother about it.
+Let's look at some scenarios.

 Let's assume I am running an Italian restaurant.
 Each time one of my patrons visits, I am noting down which items they consume as part of a menu, in order.